UniPoll: A Unified Social Media Poll Generation Framework via Multi-Objective Optimization: Related Work

 In the MCQG pipeline, previous work usually searched for a target answer and generated questions based on the context to find potential question subjects.
 Although key selection and question formation are closely-related tasks, they were priorly usually tackled separately in MCQG systems, resulting in inferiority in learning their interactions.
 As the simultaneous training of key and question showed better performance than the pipeline alternative \cite{tang_question_2017}, the Seq2Seq-based T5 and PEGASUS were successfully applied to MCQG systems in the latest study \cite{lelkes_quiz-style_2021, raina_multiple-choice_2022, vachev_leaf_2022} for sequential generations of key and question.
 Built upon that, we adopt T5 as our backbone and generate poll question and answer choices sequentially.
 However, previous MCQG approaches do not explicitly model the relationship between the question and the answers during training, which may limit their performance in tackling noisy social media polls with implicit context-question-answer relations.
 To address this problem, we incorporate two auxiliary tasks to better coordinate the answer and question generation.

 Despite being in the MCQ format, a social media poll fundamentally differs from an assessment-oriented MCQ --- the former is open-ended, used for opinion collection, and adopts a colloquial style, while the latter is to test an individual's knowledge, includes a specific correct answer, and is typically written formally.
 Lu \textit{et al.} \cite{lu_engage_2021}, being the only prior work in \textbf{social media poll generation}, contributed the first Chinese dataset for this task (\textit{WeiboPolls} for short).
 They gathered polls from Chinese social media, Sina Weibo\footnote{\href{https://www.weibo.com}{https://www.weibo.com}}.
 Their method involved two decoders based on Bi-GRU \cite{cho_learning_2014}, one for question generation and the other for answer choices.
 They also employed a neural topic model \cite{miao_discovering_2017, zeng_topic_2018} to effectively model the comments to enrich the contexts for input understanding.
 However, they did not adopt a pre-trained decoder to harness the NLG advances in pre-trained language models.
 In addition, they processed questions and answers using separate decoders without comprehensively exploring question-answer interactions.
 In contrast, our model is grounded on a pre-trained decoder and leverages multi-objective training to examine the context-question-answer relations thoroughly.
+Recently, Cheng \textit{et al.} \cite{cheng2024diffuspoll} introduced DiffusPoll, a conditional text diffusion model for poll generation.
+Similar to UniPoll, it employs task-specific strategies to ensure coherence between questions and options.
+However, DiffusPoll builds on extensive resources, UniPoll is more lightweight yet effective.
+Also, DiffusPoll enhances data with back-translation and attribute tag extraction; our approach focuses more on modeling implicit relations.